Fiction

 His mom had a drop-stack large hole record player with 45s of Perry Como, Dean Martin and their gang.
 Like everyone else, he pictured Sinatra in a bar, “Set ‘em up Joe.”
 So, crooning started to roll off Miricle’s tongue.

-He thought, “Didn’t see enough to be a good story in a bar . . . unless I dramatized what I saw.
+He thought, “Didn’t get to see enough to make a good story in a bar . . .
+But they wouldn’t know that.
+I could dramatize it.
 Hmmmm.”

-Other children were childish.
+He couldn’t.
+Just couldn’t.
 Instead, he read.
-In his small, local branch library, he would read an aspersion about medicine, and through an interlibrary loan get the book listed in its bibliography as its source, which led to getting more books per week than anyone else got per year in that small library.
-He wasn’t reading entire books – just the sections that elaborated on what he read in another book.
+In his small, local branch library, he would read something dark about medicine, and through an interlibrary loan get the book listed in the bibliography as its source, which led to getting more books per week than anyone else got per year in that small library.
+He wasn’t reading entire books – just the sections that elaborated on what he read in some other book.
 Like about Dr. William Palmer, the physician in the mid-1800s who murdered people for money.
-He was one in a long succession of doctors, nurses, dentists, and other health care providers who, earlier and later in history than Palmer, murdered patients for a variety of reasons without anyone in medicine ever doing anything but sweeping it aside.
-That was the problem he was trying to figure out how to solve until he turned seven and his father told him he was old enough to take over mowing the lawn.
-A light bulb turned on.
+He was one in a long succession of doctors, nurses, dentists, and other health care providers who, earlier and later in history than Palmer, murdered patients for a variety of reasons without anyone in medicine ever doing anything but sweeping these things aside like anomalies signifying nothing.
+It didn’t feel like an anomaly to him.
+Still, he didn’t know why, when other boys his age were fascinated with dinosaurs, this was what he was driven to focus on.

+Money.
 To achieve his dream of becoming a composer, he was going to need money.
-This made more sense than crooning in a bar.
+This made so much more sense than crooning in a bar.
 To get the capital to buy Polaroid at its IPO (he could not have told you where that thought came from) and turn that into enough money to escape to Los Angeles, become a composer and start to live, he needed money.
-Mowing lawns was a respectable way to do that.
+Mowing lawns was a respectable way to get that.
 Unfortunately, when he went door to door quoting on mowing lawns, they thought he was too little.
-His dad frequently could be heard distressing his mom by complaining about his work and didn’t want to get involved.
-So, Miricle retrieved an old typewriter from the attic and mailed the typed quotes.
+His dad frequently could be heard distressing his mom with complaints about his work and didn’t want more to complain about.
+So, he was not going to help.
+Miricle retrieved an old typewriter from the attic and tried mailing typed quotes for mowing lawns.
 That way no one would see how old he was.
 That worked frequently enough to result in his mowing a lawn every day and wondering what he could do to keep these customers through fall and winter.
-Leaf removal and snow removal?
+Leaf raking and snow shoveling?

-Lawn tractors were advertised in the newspaper!
-They cut grass, collect leaves, and push snow all with one engine.
-He showed his father his expected income and how long it would take to pay off the equipment if his father lent him the money.
-The blank expression on his father’s face worried him.
-Later he would overhear his father telling a friend that, in fact, he thought this was a much better direction for his son to go than getting another instrument for more lessons that were going to cost more money rather than earning money.
-But Miricle did not know that yet and did not want to have to overcome an initial disinclination if he wasn’t in favor of it.
+Instead of history and poetry, he now searched for business solutions and discovered lawn tractors.
+They cut grass, collect leaves, and push snow, all with one engine.
+He showed his father his expected income with the increased number of yards he could tend with power equipment, and how long it would take to pay off the equipment, if his father lent him the money.
+When he finished his pitch, the blank expression on his father’s face worried him.
+Later he would overhear his father telling a friend that, in fact, he had thought this was a much better direction for his son to go than getting another instrument for more lessons that were going to cost more money for something that never would earn any.
+But Miricle did not know that yet and did not want to have to overcome a vocalized disinclination if his father was not in favor of it.
 So, he asked, “Didn’t you want me to spend less time in the library and more time outdoors?
 And have something more practical to think about than dance lessons?
 It might not be as good as going to school, but it would be learning to run a business.”

 His mom stepped in from the other room to add her own thoughts.
 She would be for it if he would take tennis lessons too.
 In the end, with those being seasonal, that turned into volleyball indoors that winter.
 To which she added water polo which required swimming lessons.
-Which led to people, who earn their livings by teaching sports to kids, persuading his mom he needed to learn the J-stroke for canoeing and a list of things that seemed to have no end.
-Even camping, for Christ’s sake, with scouts who put amphibians in others’ sleeping bags and farted into their faces when they were asleep and laughed when telling stories about it later.
-Although, even to him, this did seem better than reading about nurses who year after year murdered children.
-The sailing the next summer was kind of cool too.
+Which led to people who earn their livings by teaching sports to kids, persuading his mom he needed to learn the J-stroke for canoeing and a list of things that seemed to have no end.
+Even camping, for Christ’s sake, with scouts who put amphibians in others’ sleeping bags and farted into their faces when they were asleep and laughed when talking about it later.
+Although, the sailing the next summer was kind of cool.
+And he did become the go-to person for scary stories around the campfire.
+He always had one, and they always were about real predators he had read about in medicine, like the two nurses who worked together, year after year, murdering children and, when finally caught, were not reported to the police, but merely helped to find work murdering children someplace else in medicine. . .
+“They still are out there. . . someplace. . . possibly the next place your parents take you.”

-After a few years of accumulating cash, he was on spring break in Florida with his parents and paternal grandparents as they were driving past an eight-story condominium under construction that gave him the strongest sense of déjà vu.
+After a few years of accumulating cash, he was on spring break in Florida with his parents and paternal grandparents as they were driving past an eight-story condominium under construction.
+It gave him the strongest sense of déjà vu.
 The building had water on both sides.
-Its back was on the intercoastal waterway where there were docks for the residents.
-Its front was on the road, but immediately across the road was the beach and the Atlantic Ocean.
+Its back was on the intercoastal with docks for the residents.
+Its front was on the Atlantic Ocean.
+There was a road between it and the beach, but the view out the front windows was of the beach and ocean.

 “How do you have that much money?”